Mike Ford Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the fourth-ranked team ERA among all MLB pitching staffs (3.69).
+- The Astros have a 3.67 team ERA that ranks third among all MLB pitching staffs.

-- Astros pitchers combine to give up 101 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Bielak makes the start for the Astros, his 10th of the season.
+He is 4-4 with a 3.81 ERA and 41 strikeouts in 54 1/3 innings pitched.

-- In his last time out on Tuesday, June 27, the left-hander threw six innings against the St. Louis Cardinals, giving up four earned runs while surrendering eight hits.
+- In his last time out on Tuesday against the Colorado Rockies, the right-hander tossed seven scoreless innings while surrendering two hits.

+- In 10 games this season, the 27-year-old has a 3.81 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .281 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.